-AZEK BUILDING PRODUCTS AND HUTTIG BUILDING PRODUCTS EXPAND THEIR PARTNERSHIP
+AZEK Building Products and Huttig Building Products Expand Their Partnership

-/EIN News/ -- Chicago, Ill., Oct.
+/EIN News/ -- CHICAGO, Oct.
 01, 2019 (GLOBE NEWSWIRE) -- AZEK Building Products and Huttig Building Products (Nasdaq: HBP) have announced a new partnership intended to service key areas in the Washington and Oregon markets.
-Huttig Building Products, one of the nation’s largest wholesale distributors of millwork and specialty building products, plans to offer the full line of TimberTech® outdoor living and AZEK® Exteriors products to its dealer network in the Pacific Northwest starting in October of 2019.
+Huttig Building Products, one of the nation’s largest wholesale distributors of millwork and specialty building products, plans to offer the full line of TimberTech outdoor living and AZEK Exteriors products to its dealer network in the Pacific Northwest starting in October of 2019.

 “We’re pleased to announce this strategic partnership with AZEK and are sure it will provide immediate value,” said David Shanda, Huttig’s Regional Vice President.
 “AZEK’s steadfast commitment to quality products complements our existing product portfolio allowing Huttig to offer an unmatched value proposition in the Pacific Northwest.”